practicalli/clojure-cli-config/README.md

 ## Format code

 * `:lib/pprint-sorted` - pretty printing with sorted keys and set values
+* `:format/cljstyle` - check format of all Clojure, Edn and ClojureScript files in the project or a given file and show a diff of format changes
+* `:format/cljstyle!` - automatically correct format of all Clojure, Edn and ClojureScript files in the project or a given file
+* `:format/zprint` - check format of Clojure code and Edn data structures in the given file, or use file pattern `**/*.clj **/*.edn`
+* `:format/zprint!` - format Clojure code and Edn data structures in the given file, or use file pattern `**/*.clj **/*.edn`
-* `:format/zprint filename` - format clojure code and Edn data structures in the given file using zprint
+* `:format/cljfmt` - check clojure code and Edn data structures in the given file(s) using cljfmt
-* `:format/cljfmt [check|fix] filename` - format clojure code and Edn data structures in the given file(s) using cljfmt
+* `:format/cljfmt!` - format clojure code and Edn data structures in the given file(s) using cljfmt

 ## Java Sources